Iceland Campervan or Tent Camp: What to Know Before You Travel

 Both are great options, and the answer depends on a few things: your budget, the level of comfort you desire, and the time of year you plan to travel.

 We’re going to go through the pros and cons of each option so you can decide whether tenting or hiring a campervan in Iceland is best for you.

 Rental Car & Tent Camping in Iceland

-This is the route that we went while traveling in Iceland.
+This is the route we took while traveling in Iceland.
 We were on a tight budget (aka we were on the tail end of a year-long round-the-world trip and were down to the last of our savings!) and we really didn’t mind roughing it.